 Stay tuned for a low carb chicken bacon ranch casserole coming up later this week (that was updated with a link!).
-In the meantime, you can’t go wrong with this low carb keto ranch dressing in a big ole’ salad.
+In the meantime, you can’t go wrong with this low carb keto ranch dressing in a big ole’ salad (like green goddess salad!).

 Do you have other ways that you love to use ranch dressing?
 Tell me so that I can try them, too!

 Low Carb Keto Ranch Dressing Recipe (Quick & Easy)

 Reader Favorite Recipes

 The recipe card is below!
 Readers that made this also viewed these recipes:

 This reader favorite recipe is included in The Wholesome Yum Easy Keto Cookbook!
 Order your copy to get 100 easy keto recipes in a beautiful print hardcover book, including 80 exclusive recipes not found anywhere else (not even this blog!), my complete fathead dough guide, the primer for starting keto, and much more.

 Low Carb Keto Ranch Dressing (Quick & Easy)

 Recipe VideoTap on the image below to watch the video.